jesvijonathan/Jesvi-Bot-Telegram/README.md

 This project was started as a program to handle several telegram groups that have a large number of members & also to serve several other unique features that were made simple & easy to users & admins.

 Here's some shallow information :
+* Open Framework for starting your own bot service or use the fully built branches with prebuilt modules
 * Comes with tones of usefull bot modules that can be fully customized & used for efficient management
 * Has cross-platform support across major platforms
 * Comes with a utility application for setting up the requirements, tweaking the configurations & to access other functionalities across respective platforms